SemGloVe: Semantic Co-occurrences for GloVe from BERT: Experiments

-\textbf{Distance Function.} Different from the position-based distance function of GloVe, our \textit{Division} distance function is based on either the weights of SAN or the output logits of MLM.
-To investigate whether our distance function captures more semantic knowledge, we first sort the context words according to their SAN weights or MLM logits in descending order, and then directly replace the \textit{Division} function of SemGloVe with position-based distance function, and name the two corresponding method as SemGloVe$_{sr}$ and SemGloVe$_{mr}$.
-The comparisons are listed in Table \ref{tab:main:distanc}.
-We can observe that the \textit{Division} distance function performs better than the original distance function in mapping BERT's weights into co-occurrence counts, which can be because that the $\textit{Division}$ function leverage information of weights better than the original function. \textbf{Visualization.} We use t-SNE \cite{maaten2008visualizing} to visualize GloVe, SemGloVe$_{sd}$ and SemGloVe$_{md}$ embeddings.
+\textbf{Visualization.} We use t-SNE \cite{maaten2008visualizing} to visualize GloVe, SemGloVe$_{sd}$ and SemGloVe$_{md}$ embeddings.
 As shown in Figure \ref{figure:visualization}, GloVe has several outliers for classes of city, time, astronomy and politics.
 One reason is that for outlier words, such as ``daybreak", there are few usefull related word pairs in the co-occurrence matrix of GloVe.
 SemGloVe$_{sd}$ performs better than GloVe, and has fewer outliter words.
 However, some classes are not seperated clearly.
 In contrast, SemGloVe$_{md}$ gives the best visualization result among all models.
 Words from the same class are clustered together, and different classes have clear boundaries.
 We attribute this to the rich semantic word pairs of SemGloVe$_{md}$.
 For the same word ``daybreak", the co-occurrence matrix of SemGloVe$_{md}$ instead contains semantic relevant word pairs, such as $<$daybreak, today, $1.54 \times 10^3$ $>$, $<$daybreak, sunday, $3.20 \times 10^3$$>$.

 \textbf{Window Size Analysis.} Although SemGloVe with SAN and GloVe have the same window size, the context words in GloVe are twice as many as those in SemGloVe.
 This is because the context of GloVe is symmetric.
 In SemGloVe with SAN, in fact, we sort the scores of all the 10 words in descending order, and then select the top 5 words as context words.
 To analyze the effect of window size, we take ablation studies on the word similarity dataset as shown in Table \ref{tab:analysis:window}. ``SemGloVe$_{sd10}$" is a setting, where we select the top 10 words as context words, while for ``SemGloVe$_{sdR}$", we replace the co-occurrence counts of ``SemGloVe$_{sd}$" with the corresponding counts of GloVe.
 We can find that the performance of ``SemGloVe$_{sd10}$" is slightly worse than ``SemGloVe$_{sd}$", but still better than GloVe.
 However, ``SemGloVe$_{sdR}$" reaches almost the same results as GloVe.
 We conclude that reducing the window size in SemGloVe$_{sd}$ can reserve valuable word pairs.